-The proposals for the 2018/19 budget have now been published for consultation, and feedback from all stakeholders received before 20th February 2018 will be considered at the budget-setting Council meeting of 5th March 2018.
+The proposals for the 2019/20 budget have now been published for consultation and can be viewed at this link.
+All feedback from all stakeholders received before 20th February 2018 will be considered at the budget-setting Council meeting of 5th March 2019.

 Feedback should be submitted by email using email@example.com or by post to Budget Consultation Feedback, The Town Hall, Lytham St Annes, Lancashire, FY8 1LW.

-For 2018/19 the Council is proposing a limited number of budget growth items.
-These will enhance the local environment for the local residents and visitors and include public realm regeneration schemes at:
+For 2019/20 the Council is proposing a number of capital growth items.
+These will enhance the local environment for the residents and visitors and include:

-In addition to the regeneration schemes there are further budget growth items planned including:
+In addition to the capital growth proposals there are two further revenue budget proposals for 2019/20:

 All of these will contribute to ensuring Fylde is a vibrant and thriving place to live and visit and residents will be asked to contribute a modest additional sum within their Council Tax to ensure this is achievable.

-For 2018/19 there is a proposed overall Council Tax increase of 2.99%, resulting in an overall Band D charge for the year of £201.61.
-This will mean an increase of around 11pence per week for a Band D property which will help to safeguard services.
+For 2019/20 there is a proposed overall Council Tax increase of 2.48%, resulting in an overall Band D charge for the year of £206.60.
+This will mean an increase by less than 10p per week for a Band D property which will help to safeguard services.